gdiegel/writing-public/automated_acceptance_testing.md

 ![Tradeoffs in a development pipeline](images/tradeoffs_pipeline.png)

 As the artifact moves from the left to the right towards production it is deployed into more environments which increasingly resemble the final production environment.
 The feedback cycles are getting longer while at the same time the confidence in the build's production readiness increases.
 Acceptance tests will assess whether an artifact meets functional requirements and is acceptable for deployment to production.
-Definition of acceptance testing by ISTQB:
+Definition of acceptance testing by [ISTQB][2]:

 > Acceptance testing: Formal testing with respect to user needs, requirements, and business processes conducted to determine whether or not a system satisfies the acceptance criteria and to enable the user, customers or other authorized entity to determine whether or not to accept the system.

-Automated acceptance tests contextually belong in the upper-left quadrant of the famous agile testing quadrants, originally proposed by [Brian Marick][1]:
+Automated acceptance tests contextually belong in the upper-left quadrant of the famous agile testing quadrants, originally proposed by [Brian Marick][3]:

 ![Agile testing quadrants](images/agile_testing_quadrants.png)

 ## Acceptance criteria
 Acceptance tests are created from acceptance criteria.
 These criteria MUST be defined before development on a story starts and acceptance tests MUST be derived from these criteria as early as possible.
 It is invaluable to involve everyone on the team as much as possible in the process of designing acceptance criteria.
-Only if everyone is on the same level, so to speak, are you able to benefit from shared knowledge and minimize trouble down-the-line.
+Only if everyone is on the same level, so to speak, are you able to benefit from shared knowledge and minimize trouble down the line.
 It is a great way to create a common understanding of the value of the new feature and to nip potential misunderstandings in the bud.
 One SHOULD NOT make assumptions based only on one's own perception.
 Communication (as in every aspect of life) is key!

 ## Ownership
 Acceptance tests SHOULD be owned by everyone because they provide value for everyone, they are a collaborative effort.
 They SHOULD be familiar to each person in an agile development team and everyone SHOULD know their scope.
 Everyone shares responsibility for these tests and fixing them SHOULD always get the appropriate priority.